Zinc Oxide Sunscreen

 A level of 15 is fine for a casual day of walking around, but levels of 30 and higher are recommended for beach and poolside use.

-With a good chemical free sun block that wont' damage or irritate the skin, you can enjoy going out doors all year round without undue worry.
+With a good chemical free block - like zinc oxide sunscreen - that won't damage or irritate the skin, you can enjoy going out doors all year round without worry.

 Click here to see a list of Safe Sunscreen products.
 Safe Sunscreens that contain zinc oxide and meet the guidelines set up by the Environmental Working Group (EWG).